ckipp01/chronica/blog/useful-cs-commands.md

 been either shown or come across new `cs` commands. `cs` is the native launcher for Coursier.
-You can find information on how to install it [here](https://get-coursier.io/docs/cli-overview) along with a nice overview of the few commands I'll show in this post, and some others I won't cover.
+You can find information on how to install it [here](https://get-coursier.io/docs/cli-overview) along with a nice overview of the few commands I'll show in this post and some others I won't cover.
 Again, my goal for this isn't to do an in-depth dive into all the ways you can use `cs`, but give you some practical examples with a few commands that you should be able to start using right away.
 The following examples are all real scenarios